 Marchionne’s goal was to bring that strong emotional connection back to life in the Fiat 500 and to capture the hearts of consumers by leveraging the nostalgic feeling of the 1950s, the most prosperous period of Italian history.
 When he announced his idea, Italians were very skeptical.
 For them, the 500 was untouchable – it represented history, and there was no way that such an old model would still appeal today.
 Contrary to what we might expect from an Italian Fulfiller, Marchionne asked potential consumers what they would like the new model to be… an Italian car built by Italians and for the Italian people.

-The restyle of the 500 was just the beginning of the revolution in the Fiat world.
-At the moment in Brazil the company is working on finalizing the Fiat Mio (that in Italian means mine), which from the very beginning was built by potential consumers, passionate and car experts.
+The restyling of the 500 was just the beginning of the revolution in the Fiat world.
+At the moment in Brazil, the company is working on finalizing the Fiat Mio (that in Italian means mine), which from the very beginning was built by potential consumers, passionate and car experts.

 The time of being afraid of sharing information during product development because of the competitor is over.
 You need to watch, listen, and involve the consumer and the competitor will always, as a result of focusing on you, remain far behind.
 Involving potential consumers during new product development in order to understand and to anticipate their needs is much more important than hiding information from competitors.